-You will need to use your unique username and password to access your University email account.
-You are able to access your email by going to <http://mail.bath.ac.uk>.
-Your username also forms your email address (username@bath.ac.uk).
+You will need to use your University username and password to access your University email account.
+You are able to access your email by going to <https://outlook.office.com>

+Your username also forms your email address ([username@bath.ac.uk](mailto:username@bath.ac.uk)).

-The University will often communicate with you about a range of important matters including registration, unit enrolment, assessment, degree ceremonies, and matters such as tuition fees, via your University email account.
-So that you do not miss out on (and as a consequence fail to act on) important information, it is a University requirement (Regulation 1.3) that you access your University email account regularly, even if you are out on placement or study abroad.
+The University will often communicate with you about a range of important matters requiring action from you, including registration, unit enrolment, assessment, degree ceremonies, and matters such as tuition fees, via your University email account.
+It is a University requirement (Regulation 1.3) that you access your University email account regularly, even if you are out on placement or study abroad.